yurimullergomes/Cats_and_dogs_classifier/README.md

 "Hello world" example of Deep learning.

 # ABSTRACT
 Application of a CNN classifier to diferenciate dogs and cats.
-There is also a file which use the trained model to find the objects in some img from scratch.
+There is also a file which uses the trained model to find the objects in some img from scratch.

 # RESULTS
 The image of a cat in the garden and the result of the localization algorithm.